yashbonde/text2sql/README.md

 ## Datasets

-Using [CoSQL](https://yale-lily.github.io/cosql), [Spider](https://yale-lily.github.io/spider), [Sparc](https://yale-lily.github.io/sparc) datasets.
-Credit to the authors.
+Using [CoSQL](https://yale-lily.github.io/cosql), [Spider](https://yale-lily.github.io/spider), [Sparc](https://yale-lily.github.io/sparc) datasets, credit to the authors.
 There are a couple of things to note, we have in total 178 tables, but only 166 tables in training date and dev set has 20 tables.

+## License

+The code I am using is under MIT License and `transformers` code is under Apache License, Version 2.0